 - 1. Dara.
 S.S, Umarae, "Text book of Engineering Chemistry", S. Chand Publications, 2004. - 2.
 Agarwal, C.V.
 "Chemistry of Engineering Materials", 9th Edition, B.S.
 Publications, 2006. - 3.
 Kuriakose, J.C., and Rajaram J, "Chemistry in Engineering and Technology", vol.1 & II, Tata Mc Graw Hill Publishing company Pvt.Ltd, New Delhi, 2001 - 4.
-YR Sharma, "Elementary Organic Spectroscopy", S. Chand Publications, 2013.
+Y R Sharma, "Elementary Organic Spectroscopy", S. Chand Publications, 2013.

-- Upon completion of the course, the student will be able to - CO1: Understand the nature of impurities and the effects of various sources of water, and apply them in treatment them usable for industrial and domestic purposes. - CO2: Know about the different types of polymeric materials, properties and fabrication which match the specific applications. - CO3: Learn the different types of fuels with their compositions, combustion characteristics In engines and apply them in design of combustion chambers. - CO4: Be familiar with the various engineering materials, refractories, abrasives, lubricants and cements with their properties and manufacturing methods which are used in engineering applications. - CO5: Gain the knowledge about corrosion of the machinery they use in their fields and, also to understand the mechanisms and to adopt the preventive measures by various techniques.
+- CO1: Identify the nature of impurities and the effects of various sources of water, and apply them in treatment them usable for industrial and domestic purposes. - CO2: Describe the different types of polymeric materials, properties and fabrication which match the specific applications. - CO3: Recognize the different types of fuels with their compositions, combustion characteristics In engines and apply them in design of combustion chambers. - CO4: Summarize the various engineering materials, refractories, abrasives, lubricants and cements with their properties and manufacturing methods which are used in engineering applications. - CO5: Gain the knowledge about corrosion of the machinery they use in their fields and, also to understand the mechanisms and to adopt the preventive measures by various techniques.